everdark/linkedin-inbox-crawler/README.md

 ## To Do

 1. Deal with ajax items.
 Currently we need to manually scroll the inbox menu to the extent we want to crawl.
-2. Show data visualization directly on homepage of the web servie?
+2. Show data visualization directly on homepage of the web service?